PrismarineJS/prismarine-block/README.md

 Array of bounding boxes representing the block shape.
 Each bounding box is an array of the form `[xmin, ymin, zmin, xmax, ymax, zmax]`.
 Depends on the type and state of the block.

+#### block.entity

+If this block is a block entity, this contains the NBT data for the entity

+#### block.blockEntity

+Simplified block entity data using prismarine-nbt's simplify() function.
+Only for reading - data modified here cannot be saved back later.

 #### block.metadata

 Number which represents different things depending on the block.